joaopedro13579/pygame/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Author
-[Your Name]
+Joao Pedro De Souza Lopes

 ## Acknowledgements
 Special thanks to the Pygame community for providing a powerful library for game development.

 ## Feedback and Issues
-If you encounter any bugs or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/yourusername/flap_bird_game).
+If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository(https://github.com/joaopedro13579/pygame).

----

-Make sure to replace `[Your Name]` with your actual name and update the GitHub repository link accordingly.
-Also, ensure that you have a file named `LICENSE` in your project folder if you want to include a specific license.
-This template assumes you're using the MIT License.